drtchops/LiveSplit.Skyrim/README.md

 Upgrade
 -------
 You may have issues when upgrading from a version prior to 2.0.
-Try deactiving the autosplitter from the splits editor, removing it from the layout editor, and restarting LiveSplit before upgrading.
+Try deactivating the autosplitter from the splits editor, removing it from the layout editor, and restarting LiveSplit before upgrading.
 If the problem persists, delete the LiveSplit.Skyrim.dll from your Components folder and try again.

 Configure
 ---------